CONNECT-platform/coding-blog/docs/md/index.md

 # Tomorrow ...

 With `coding.blog`, we want to change that.

-We want to help authors write elegant, modern coding blogs, retaining ownership of their work, while avoiding the hassles of setting up their own blog system, and benefiting from being part of a curated platform.
+We want to help authors write elegant, modern coding blogs, while retaining ownership of their work.

-We want to enable authors rely on the support of their community to keep on the great work, instead of being forced to put their pieces behind paywalls.
-As with the spirit of open-source, coding knowledge and experience should be shared freely for anyone who might be able to use it to create something better for the rest of the community, while the authors receive the appreciation and support they deserve for it.
-Thats when we thrive as a community.

-Curation is never free for the readers.
-Google charges the companies who advertise on it, and they charge that cost from you when you buy from them.
-Medium forces authors to put their work behind paywalls, or indirectly charges them for cost of delivering their work to you.

-We want to deliver to readers content that is pure from any marketing scheme or dishonest intentions, in exchange for transparent and honest pricing.
-We do not want to make it a moral decision of how much to dress up an ad like content you might actually like.
-You should not have to trust our morals.
-Our process should speak it for itself, it should get you the best content for you.
+We believe authors should rely on the support and appreciation of the community for sharing their knowledge, not on support of companies who want to utilize every second of your time and attention to convince you to buy from them.

+We want quality writings on coding to be freely available to everyone, without them needing to turn into marketing content in disguise.
+The software community has thrived on sharing openly and honestly.
+This is how we should move forward.

+> :Big
+>
+> _How?_

+- `coding.blog` will make every article available for free, while allowing the community to support the authors by tipping them.

+- `coding.blog` will offer per-user curated lists to readers who want it, for a small monthly fee.
+Curation is never really free, but with transparent direct pricing, it can become free of content that is there only to convince you to buy something, leaving only content that you would truly enjoy.

+- `coding.blog` will provide an [open-source toolchain](https://codedoc.cc) for building
+elegant blogs, offering convenience of platforms like Medium, rich features specificly designed for writing about programming, and customizability that only comes with open-source tools.

+- `coding.blog` will pull new content from git repos maintained by authors, build them using the same toolchain, publish them and queue them for curation.
+In other words, the authors retain full control over their work.

+> If you are curious about how will `coding.blog` work for creators and authors, checkout
+> [this section](/creators#how-will-it-help) of the ["For Creators"](/creators) page.
+Note
+> that `coding.blog` is still in early development stages and these details might change
+> as we better figure out what works and what doesn't.
+>
+> > :Buttons
+> > > :Button label=For Creators, url=/creators

 > :DarkLight
 > > :InDark